mhermans/mstls/examples/willekens1978/willekens1978.md

 6. Calculation of the fertility proportions $B_x$, based on $P_x$, $S_x$ and the observed fertility rates.
 7. Construction of generalized Leslie matrix $G$ based on $S_x$ and $B_x$.
 8. Projection using initial population $n_0$ and $G$.
+9. Deriving the stable equivalent population using eigenvalue decomposition of $G$.

 ## 1. Observed population characteristics